jessicablank/javascript-quiz/README.md

 ## Description:
-A timed vanilla Javascript quiz coded with HTML, Javascript, and SCSS.
+A timed vanilla JavaScript quiz coded with HTML, JavaScript, and SCSS.
 The High Scores are saved in local storage so you can see your improvement over time!

 Please feel free to contribute quiz questions in questions.js.